DevExpress-Examples/how-to-load-and-upload-images-from-and-to-azure-blob-storage/Readme.md

 This example illustrates how to solve two separate tasks:

 * download images from the [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) and use them in your WinForms app;
-* modify the [PictureEdit](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.PictureEdit) to be able to upload local images to the [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) and use them in your WinForms app.
+* modify the [PictureEdit](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.PictureEdit) to be able to upload local images to the [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/).

 To run this example: